exlskills/course-javascript-basics/02. Introduction to JavaScript Development/README.md

 - Can read and write HTML elements and modify the DOM tree
 - Can validate form data
 - Can access / modify browser cookies
-- Can detect the user’s browser and OS
+- Can detect the user's browser and OS
 - Can be used as object-oriented language
 - Can handle exceptions
 - Can perform asynchronous server calls (AJAX)